AdaCore/ada-spark-rfcs/considered/rfc-oop-first-controlling.rst

 Types which have the ``First_Controlling_Parameter`` aspect have specific rules with regards to which subprograms will be considered primitives of the type:

-A subprogram will be considered a primitive of the type following the same rules as for regular tagged types, with the added rule that **the first parameter of the subprogram needs to be controlling** in order for the subprogram to be considered a primitive.
+1. A subprogram will be considered a primitive of type ``T`` following the same rules as for regular tagged types, with the added rule that **the first parameter of the subprogram needs to be a controlling parameter of type ``T``** in order for the subprogram to be considered a primitive.

-In addition, the return value won't ever be considered as being controlling.
+2. In addition, the return value won't ever be considered as being controlling.
 A primitive of a tagged type with the aspect defined can return a value of the type itself, but won't be controlling on the return type.

+.. note:: Not sure if the rule above is necessary.
+Not sure that return type dispatching has any effect if there are other parameters than the return type.
+In which case, the first additional rule is enough.

 .. code-block:: ada

    type T is tagged null record;

    procedure Prim_1 (Self : T);  -- Primitive
-   procedure Prim_2 (Self : T; Other : T); -- Primitive.
-You can have several controlling parameters as long as the 1st is function Prim_3 (Self : T) return T;  --  Primitive.
-Not controlling on the return type (no return type dispatching possible) function "=" (Self, Other : T) return Boolean; -- Primitive (same as Prim_2) function Not_A_Prim_1 (Self : T'Class) return T; -- Not a primitive procedure Not_A_Prim_2 (Self : T'Class; Other : T); -- Not a primitive
+   procedure Prim_2 (Self : T; Other : T);
+   -- Primitive.
+You can have several controlling parameters as long as the 1st is

+   function Prim_3 (Self : T) return T;
+   --  Primitive.
+Not controlling on the return type (no return type dispatching possible)

+   function "=" (Self, Other : T) return Boolean; -- Primitive (same as Prim_2)
+   function Not_A_Prim_1 (Self : T'Class) return T; -- Not a primitive procedure Not_A_Prim_2 (Self : T'Class; Other : T); -- Not a primitive

 Rationale and alternatives
 ==========================